 Not your average hostel.

 Rooms are spotlessly clean, and for those who want to step out of the party light, there is comfy seating on the large balconies on the first and second floors where you can find some space to just chill out – subject to the traffic on the street below.
-Dorms start at $6 (low season), and rooms are $15 to $45.
+Dorms start at $8 (low season), and rooms start at $34 for an air con double.

 The Siem Reap Hostel